Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with our content.

 I am a H3 sub header - I help you navigate within page sections

 Note: Users will adopt an F-shaped pattern for reading web content and skim much of the content in your page.
-Whatever page is it and whatever the page is offering, the first few sentences are always the least skimmed.
+Whatever page it is and whatever the page is offering, the first few sentences are always the least skimmed.
 Make sure to be clear about your offer here.

 Working with video and audio